victorperezc/Decision-Trees-for-Expert-Iteration-A-Benckmark-Study-for-an-Enchanced-Agent-Strategy/README.md

     -v, --verbose         Program Verbosity

 ## Default Execution
-When executing withou argument these are the default arguments used
+When executing without arguments these are the default arguments used

     python3 main.py -a1 rfc -a2 rfc -g oxo -i 10 -n 10 -o date_now.csv